 All CMSs would allow for role based user access to the CMS website.
 Depending on the role assigned to you by the website administrator, you are either allowed or restricted access to certain parts of the website.

-Role based access allow an author to write on your blog, but not to publish it online.
+Role-based access allows an author to write on your blog, but not to publish it online.
 An editor can then look over the file, make amendments, and quickly publish the file on the website when done.
 This is very useful in a multi user environment where responsibilities need to be divided among different users.

 Allows Advanced & Versatile Features